shrutikaatgithub/Resume/ShrutikaMohindra.md

 *	Creating POCs for business solutions, requirement gathering as part of business projects and provide innovative solutions
 *	Leading weekly and monthly calls with the Management to update progress and team productivity
 *	Develop relationships with customers that allows ease of communications and improves problem solving capabilities of the team
-*	Drive all the kick off and high level design discussions with the customer to ensure everyone has same understading of "Definition of Done"
+*	Drive all the kick off and high level design discussions with the customer to ensure everyone has same understanding of "Definition of Done"
-*	Preparing monhtly forecasting and customer cost estimates
+*	Preparing monthly forecasting and customer cost estimates
 *	Ensured all projects are on track and following quality procedures for delivery

 __People Management__